-Under the leadership of our Director of Education, Melissa Ser, Adat Shalom operates a fully integrated religious school program with a strong family education component.
+Under the leadership of our Director of Education, Dr. Melissa Ser, CJE, and our Assistant Director of Education and Youth, Sammi Shapiro, Adat Shalom operates a fully integrated religious school program with a strong family education component.
 The program is designed to provide our children with the skills to become active and committed Jews, in an environment that is loving, energizing and intellectually rich.
 The Synagogue offers a religious school program for preschoolers through 7th graders.
 Eighth through 12th graders participate in high school programming through Monday’s Nosh & Drash, a leadership program where they serve as madrichim in classrooms, and/or taking Hebrew for high school and college credit.
 In addition to formal education opportunities, a plethora of informal opportunities, including community service, exist for youth of all ages.

 We are committed to enriching the lives of students and families within our congregation in a nurturing environment through diverse Jewish educational experiences according to the values of Conservative Judaism as they relate to God, Torah, holidays, prayer, history, the Hebrew language and the State of Israel.
 Our school promotes connections between and among families, the synagogue, the community and the State of Israel, creating a path to a happy and meaningful Jewish life.